jaspector

 A building permit is required for new residential structures (homes, mobile homes, accessory buildings), new commercial/agricultural structures, structural additions to existing buildings, alterations involving structural changes, mechanical system changes (HVAC replacement or major modification), electrical system additions or modifications, plumbing system additions or modifications, demolition of primary or secondary structures, and changes to building occupancy classification.

+Not all construction work requires a permit in unincorporated Tripp County, SD.
 The following work is generally exempt: Routine maintenance and repairs (painting, wallpapering, carpet replacement); Replacement windows/doors/glass if shape and size are not altered; Gutter installation/replacement; Landscaping and gravel driveways; Routine agricultural work and normal farming operations may not require a county construction permit (confirm with department); Minor repairs that do not change the use or footprint of a structure (confirm with department).
 Note: Specific exempt categories are not fully enumerated; the department advises contacting them directly to determine permit necessity for any project.
+When in doubt, confirm with the local building department before starting work.